alto-wg/draft-alto-pv/others.md

 Note that this problem may happen when an ALTO information resource supports multiple cost types, even if it does not enable the multi-cost extension.
 Thus,
-{{pvcm-cap}} has specified that if an ALTO information resource enables the extension defined in this document, the path vector cost type MUST be the only cost type in the `cost-type-names` capability of this resource.
+{{pvcm-cap}} has specified that if an ALTO information resource enables the extension defined in this document, the Path Vector cost type MUST be the only cost type in the `cost-type-names` capability of this resource.

 <!--